msracver/Deep-Exemplar-based-Colorization/README.md

 The input includes a grayscale target image, a color reference image and bidirectional mapping functions.
 We use [*Deep Image Analogy*](https://github.com/msracver/Deep-Image-Analogy) as default to generate bidirectional mapping functions.
 It is applicable to replace with other dense correspondence estimation algorithms.

+The code of the part **Color Reference Recommendation** is now released.
+Please refere to [Gray-Image-Retrieval](https://github.com/hmmlillian/Gray-Image-Retrieval) for more details.

 For more results, please refer to our [Supplementary](http://www.dongdongchen.bid/supp/deep_exam_colorization/index.html).

 The code of the part **Color Reference Recommendation** is now released.
 Please refere to [Gray-Image-Retrieval](https://github.com/hmmlillian/Gray-Image-Retrieval) for more details.